 Or sometimes, only a handful of t-shirts were even distributed at all – some via mailing lists, while others were custom-made for media gatherings or event staff.
 Think Woodstock – cha-ching!

 Provenance, Celebrity, and Autographed

 If the vintage t-shirt in question was once worn by a celebrity – especially a dead one – the value can go through the roof.
 The problem is in proving it.
 Without certification, it’s just a story.
-I witnessed this scenario play out a few times with two iconic shirts, both allegedly belonging to Kurt Cobain.
+I witnessed this scenario play out a few times with two iconic shirts, both allegedly belonging to Kurt Cobain from Nirvana.
 Each back-story seemed convincing enough – and, in one instance, the story managed to inflate the value of the shirt to $2,500.
 If the owner of that shirt is able to do a DNA profile to prove its smell really is teen spirit, it would be worth 10-times the amount he paid for it.
 Good luck pulling that off.
 In other words, the buyer will likely have a hard time being able to recoup his loot.
-Although with the introduction of NFTs the provenance of vintage t-shirts may soon go digital and 100% verifiable as originating from a celebrity.
+Although with the introduction of NFTs, the provenance of vintage t-shirts may soon go digital and 100% verifiable as originating from a celebrity.